Lynched in Longwood: The Brutal Killing of John West

 Having received word of the verdict by telephone, the crowd decided to overrule the courts and sentence him to death themselves.
 Apparently, local law enforcement there was unable or unwilling to stop them.

 Grabbing West from the train car, they hauled him deep into the woods near Longwood.
-There they stripped him naked and restrained him.
-Then taking a knife, they brutally castrated him.
-Onlookers must have cheered in delight as the freed man was painfully terrorized.
+There, they stripped him naked and restrained him.
+Then, taking a knife, they brutally castrated him.
+Onlookers must have cheered in delight as the innocent man was painfully terrorized.

-This is not John West, but John Richards, who faced a similar fate in Goldsboro, NC, in 1916.
+This is not John West, but John Richards, who faced a similar fate in Goldsboro, NC 1916.

 Following the operation, they tied him up to a tree and unleashed a barrage of gunfire into his already bloodied body.
 Seminole County deputies reportedly found him dead and riddled with bullets the following morning.